Giopav/Giopav/README.md

 - 👀 I’m interested in programming but lately mostly in Java.
 - 🌱 I’m currently learning Java and anything tech-related.
 - 💞️ I’m looking to collaborate on anything that makes me get more experienced.
-- 📫 How to reach me: @GiopavWasTaken on twitter and telegram, or giopav012@gmail.com and send an email.
+- 📫 How to reach me: @GiopavWasTaken on twitter and @Giopav on telegram.

-That's cool!
+The Hexagon is the Bestagon!